Fujifilm X-mount: Cinema lenses

+Lenses are made by Samyang have also been sold under the Rokinon, Walimex, and Bower brand names.

+Cinema lenses comparison tables

 Bayonet adaptors (August 2019)

 Full frame Lenses with various bayonets can be mounted to Fuji X-mount bodies with suitable adaptors.
-A multitude of adaptors are available from brands like E&F Concept, Fringer, Kipon, Mitakon Zhongyi, Novoflex, Viltrox.
+A multitude of adaptors are available from brands like K&F Concept, Fringer, Kipon, Mitakon Zhongyi, Novoflex, Viltrox.

-Beyond multiple passive adaptors (manual operation only, no EXIF data transfer), there are active ones available to mount Canon EF lens mount lenses to Fuji X-mount.
+Beyond multiple passive adaptors (manual operation only, no Exif data transfer), there are active ones available to mount Canon EF lens mount lenses to Fuji X-mount.